Social media has transformed how the world connects. Check out our social media stocks list to learn about the top

 Market cap: US$390.83 billion; current share price: US$136

 It’s no surprise that Facebook is on this social media stocks list.
 Based in Menlo Park, California, Facebook’s mission statement emphasizes its focus on sharing between friends as a means of connecting the world.
 Facebook has 15,724 employees, and according to Statistica, 1.34 billion people connect via Facebook on a monthly basis.

 3. Yahoo!
 (Verizon) (NYSE:VZ)

 Market cap: US$244.99 billion; current share price: US$59.29

 Acquired by Verizon in mid-June 2017 for $4.5 billion, the bulk of Yahoo’s social media platforms and brands now fall under a Verizon subsidiary called Oath.
 Those range from HuffPost, Yahoo Sport, AOL.com, MAKERS, Tumblr, BUILD Studios, Yahoo Finance and Yahoo Mail, to name a few.

 4. Twitter (NYSE:TWTR)

 Market cap: US$24.25 billion; current share price: US$31.86

-Twitter has seen a fairly steady increase in monthly active users.
-According to the Verge, as of the first quarter of 2018 it had roughly 330 million monthly users, and had a profit of $91 million in Q4 2017.
+Twitter has historically seen an upward trend in monthly active users, as per Statistica, but not as of late.
+According to Techcrunch, in the third quarter of 2018 Twitter had roughly 326 million monthly users, and had a profit of $758 million, representing an increase in profit, but a small decrease in users.

 5. LinkedIn (Microsoft) (NASDAQ:MSFT)

 Market cap: US$801.24 billion; current share price: US$104.38

 LinkedIn was bought by Microsoft in December 2016.
 LinkedIn is a professional network that connects 467 million members across the world.
 The social media stock’s platform enables users to develop professional identities, connect with coworkers and peers and engage in professional networks spanning 200 countries and territories.

 LinkedIn maintains a strong combination of daily visitors and pageviews, making it one of the most visible options for social media investing.